 The polarization degree (PD) depends on both the emission mechanism and the system inclination.
 For the optically thick accretion disk, polarization arises from electron scattering in the disk atmosphere and can reach up to 11.7\% for edge-on systems \citep{Cha60,Sob63,Rees1975}, but rapidly decreases to zero for the face-on systems.
 In contrast, synchrotron radiation can exhibit much higher polarization levels, reaching ${\sim}$70--75\% in ideal cases \citep{GinzburgSyrovatskii1965}, but the PD strongly depends on the degree of magnetic field ordering, becoming zero for a tangled field topology.
 Furthermore, polarization may arise from scattering in the optically thin medium \citep{ST85}, either in the accretion disk wind \citep{Nitindala2025}, or by Comptonization processes in the optically thin accretion flow \citep{PS96,Poutanen2023}.
 The latter case gives rise to X-ray polarization that can serve a fine diagnostic of emission processes and accretion geometry in the immediate BH vicinity \citep[e.g.,][]{Krawczynski22,Veledina2023,Ewing2025}.

 The polarization angle (PA) provides additional information on the geometry of the emission region.
 Synchrotron emission is polarized in the direction orthogonal to the projection of the magnetic field lines on the sky \citep{GinzburgSyrovatskii1965}.
 For the scattering events in the optically thin or thick cases, the PA is either aligned with or orthogonal to the axis of the system \citep{ST85}, such as that of the accretion disk, the jet, or the BH spin.
-Deviations from these axes may indicate the importance of relativistic aberration or gravitational lensing effects \citep{StarkConnors1977,ConnorsPiranStark1980}, or a non-zero angle between the aforementioned directions \citep{Poutanen2022}.
+Deviations from these axes may indicate the importance of relativistic aberration or gravitational lensing effects \citep{StarkConnors1977,ConnorsPiranStark1980}, or a nonzero angle between the aforementioned directions \citep{Poutanen2022}.

-Optical polarimetric monitoring of several black hole X-ray binaries during outburst has revealed the presence of intrinsic polarization components \citep[e.g.,][]{Boyd2001,Schultz2004,Tanaka2016,Kosenkov2017,Kravtsov2019ATel,Kravtsov2023CygX1,Kravtsov2022,Mastroserio2025,Rout2025}.
-Number of sources likewise were studied in optical polarized light in quiescence \citep[e.g.,][]{Dubus2008,Kravtsov2022,Kravtsov2025}.
+Optical polarimetric monitoring of several BH X-ray binaries during the outburst has revealed the presence of intrinsic polarization components \citep[e.g.,][]{Boyd2001,Schultz2004,Tanaka2016,Kosenkov2017,Kravtsov2019ATel,Kravtsov2023CygX1,Kravtsov2022,Mastroserio2025,Rout2025}.
+A number of sources were likewise studied in optical polarized light in quiescence \citep[e.g.,][]{Dubus2008,Kravtsov2022,Kravtsov2025}.
 Perhaps the most comprehensive optical polarimetric coverage of the outburst was obtained for the unusually bright, high-inclination \citep{Torres2020,Wood2021} BH X-ray binary \mbox{MAXI J1820+070}.
 A sub-percent level of intrinsic polarization, oriented parallel to the jet axis during the rising hard state, disappeared in the soft and decaying hard states, coinciding with the emergence or disappearance of wind signatures \citep{Veledina2019,Kosenkov2020}.
-Subsequent discovery of the PA changes during the approach of quiescence suggested a considerable misalignment between the BH spin and orbital axis in this system \citep{Poutanen2022}.
+The subsequent discovery of the PA changes during the approach of quiescence suggested a considerable misalignment between the BH spin and orbital axis in this system \citep{Poutanen2022}.
 In this paper, we study the evolution of optical polarization signatures in a recent bright X-ray transient \source.